semi-duck/semi-duck.github.io/README.md

-# This is a website from semiduck a supply managetment company.
+# This is a website from semiduck a supply chain managetment company.